oneapi-src/oneDPL/documentation/library_guide/macros.rst

                                    If all parallel backends are disabled by setting respective macros to 0, algorithms with parallel policies are executed sequentially by the calling thread.
 ---------------------------------- ------------------------------
-``ONEDPL_USE_DPCPP_BACKEND``       This macro enables the use of the device execution policies.
+``ONEDPL_USE_DPCPP_BACKEND``       This macro enables the use of device execution policies.

-                                   When the macro is not defined (by default) or evaluates to non-zero, device policies are enabled.
+                                   When the macro is not defined (default), device policies are enabled only if SYCL support can be detected;
+                                   otherwise, they are disabled.
-                                   When the macro is set to 0 there is no dependency on the |dpcpp_cpp| and runtime libraries.
+                                   If the macro is set to a non-zero value, device policies are enabled unconditionally.
+                                   Setting the macro to 0 disables device policies.

-                                   Trying to use device policies will lead to compilation errors.
+                                   When device policies are disabled, no SYCL dependency is introduced, and their usage will lead to compilation errors.
 ---------------------------------- ------------------------------
 ``ONEDPL_USE_PREDEFINED_POLICIES`` This macro enables the use of predefined device policy objects,
                                    such as ``dpcpp_default`` and ``dpcpp_fpga``.
 When the macro is not defined (by default)